topi314/LavaSrc/README.md

       token: "your tidal token" # the token used for accessing the tidal api.
 See https://github.com/topi314/LavaSrc#tidal
     qobuz:
       userOauthToken : "your user oauth token" # This token is needed for authorization in the api.
 Guide: https://github.com/topi314/LavaSrc#qobuz
-      #appId : optional (Only pass it when you are using an old userOauthToken)
+      #      appId : optional (Only pass it when you are using an old userOauthToken)
-      #appSecret : optional (Only pass it when you are using an old userOauthToken)
+      #      appSecret : optional (Only pass it when you are using an old userOauthToken)
+    ytdlp:
+        path: "yt-dlp" # the path to the yt-dlp executable.
+#      customLoadArgs: ["-q", "--no-warnings", "--extractor-args", "youtube:only", "--flat-playlist", "--skip-download", "-J"] # Custom arguments to pass to yt-dlp
+#      customPlaybackArgs: ["-q", "--no-warnings", "--extractor-args", "youtube:only", "-f", "bestaudio", "-J"] # Custom arguments for yt-dlp
 ```

 ### Plugin Info